LuyiTian/scPipe/README.md

 * The `sc_atac_aligning` function will align the reformatted fastq files and create bam files.

-* After alignment, the `sc_atac_bam_tagging` function will put the cell barcode (and UMI, if avaialble) into the bam file with different tags: `AAAGTCAA_AACTCA#SIMULATE_SEQ::007::000::0013::10        0       ERCC-00171      142     40      73M     *       0       0       GCCTCGGGAATAAGCTGACGGTGACAAGGTTTCCCCCTAATCGAGACGCTGCAATAACACAGGGGCATACAGT AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA       HI:i:1  NH:i:1  NM:i:0  GE:Z:ERCC-00171 YC:Z:AAAGTCAA   YM:Z:AACTCA     YE:i:-364`.
+* After alignment, the `sc_atac_bam_tagging` function will put the cell barcode (and UMI, if available) into the bam file with different tags: `AAAGTCAA_AACTCA#SIMULATE_SEQ::007::000::0013::10        0       ERCC-00171      142     40      73M     *       0       0       GCCTCGGGAATAAGCTGACGGTGACAAGGTTTCCCCCTAATCGAGACGCTGCAATAACACAGGGGCATACAGT AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA       HI:i:1  NH:i:1  NM:i:0  GE:Z:ERCC-00171 YC:Z:AAAGTCAA   YM:Z:AACTCA     YE:i:-364`.
 In this example the cell barcode is AAAGTCAA with tag `YC`, the UMI is AACTCA with tag `YM` and the gene that this read maps to is `ERCC-00171` with tag `GE`.
 This read is located 364 bp upstream of the transcription end site (TES), which is stored in the `YE` tag.

 * The `sc_atac_peak_calling` function can be used to call peaks using macsr via Linux/Mac environment().
 However, macsr is yet not compatible with Windows.